 Views over Fife

 Pittenweem is a picture postcard harbour town on the East Neuk coast of Fife.
-It’s remarkable because it’s the only village to retain its fishing culture and tradition.
+It’s remarkable because it’s the only place to retain its fishing culture and tradition.
 Translated, Pittenweem means ‘place of the cave’ and refers to St Fillan’s Cave found on Cove Wynd.
 The village is just a short drive away from the historical and cultured city of Edinburgh and 40 minutes from St Andrews.

 Take a boat trip off-shore 6 miles to the Isle of May which is thriving with puffins and other seabirds.
 Managed and owned by Scottish Natural Heritage, see for yourself why the island is nicknamed the ‘Jewel of the Forth’.
 Saint Andrews Castle ruins

 As you’d expect in such attractive surroundings there are quite a few places of historical interest in and around Pittenweem to include on your holiday itinerary.
 The Church of Scotland is worth a look because it’s where the local imprisoned accused ‘witches’ during the 17th and 18th century.
 Also go to the aforementioned cave/converted chapel called St Fillan’s.
 The cave can be accessed with a key kept at the Cocoa Tree Café on the High Street.

 The Pittenweem Fish & Chip Shop is worth a stop because the fish is almost guaranteed to be landed in the harbour.
 There are some good amenities around the town where you can stock up on basics too.
 For a good evening meal try The Pittenweem Inn on the harbour where you can watch the fishing fleet arrive at high tide.
 However, most of the eateries are a few miles up the coast in Anstruther.
 The closest VisitScotland office is in St Andrews, for local tips and information.

 “Pittenweem has an interesting history involving witch hunts…”